mmorub/gimbal2022/README.md

 ```
 (from [setup() in record_open_loop_step_response_data_for_matlab.ino](/lab/step002-open-loop-step-response/arduino/record_open_loop_step_response_data_for_matlab/record_open_loop_step_response_data_for_matlab.ino))

 The last lines in the code snippet above set the motor angle to zero degrees.
-The command `delay(1000);` tells the microcontroller to pause for a second (1000 microseconds) before continuing with the remainder of the `setup()` function.
+The command `delay(1000);` tells the microcontroller to pause for a second (1000 milliseconds) before continuing with the remainder of the `setup()` function.

 <!--
 <span style="color: red"> TODO: Add animated gif/video of locking to illustrate this text block:</span>